jedisct1/draft-denis-tls-aegis/draft-denis-tls-aegis.md

 | `TLS_AEGIS_256X2_SHA512` | AEGIS-256X2    | SHA512         | 256 bits              |
 {: title="Proposed AEGIS-based cipher suites"}

-The rationale behind recommending the SHA512 hash function for variants employing a 256-bit key is based on the findings presented in {{M23}}.
+The rationale for recommending the SHA512 hash function for variants employing a 256-bit key is based on the findings presented in {{M23}}.

 AEGIS algorithms support both 128-bit and 256-bit authentication tags.
-For all the cipher suites referenced herein, these algorithms MUST be utilized with a 128-bit authentication tag.
+For all the cipher suites specified herein, these algorithms MUST be used with a 128-bit authentication tag.

 With the inclusion of these new cipher suites, the cryptographic negotiation mechanism in TLS 1.3, as outlined in {{!RFC8446, Section 4.1.1}}, remains unchanged, as does the record payload protection mechanism specified in {{!RFC8446, Section 5.2}}.

 # DTLS 1.3 Record Number Encryption

-In DTLS 1.3, encryption of record sequence numbers follows the specifications detailed in {{!RFC9147, Section 4.2.3}}.
+In DTLS 1.3, encryption of record sequence numbers follows the specification detailed in {{!RFC9147, Section 4.2.3}}.

 For AEGIS-based cipher suites, the mask is generated using the AEGIS `Stream` and `ZeroPad` functions defined in {{?I-D.irtf-cfrg-aegis-aead}} with:

 - a 128-bit tag length
 - `sn_key`, as defined in {{!RFC9147, Section 4.2.3}}
 - `ciphertext[0..16]`: the first 16 bytes of the DTLS ciphertext
-- `nonce_len`: the AEGIS nonce length, either 128 or 256 bits, depending on the chosen AEAD algorithm.
+- `nonce_len`: the AEGIS nonce length, either 128 or 256 bits, depending on the selected AEAD algorithm.

 A 48-bit mask is computed as follows: